Skyfallhalo/text-mining/document/README.md

     batch_size : 10
     Neural Network batch size.
 Can be any positive integer.

-    early_stopping
-    Early stopping incase NN isn't improving.
-Can be any positive integer.

     epoch
     Number of cycles through the full training and developmental sets.
 Can be any positive number greater or equal to 1.